 Security orchestration enables the collection of multiple alerts from various systems into one incident.
 Saving time, security automation and orchestration allows a SOAR platform to respond to alerts without any human intervention.
 A SOAR platform provides context to textual information and automation to decision-making, facilitating a faster alert handling process.

 Improved SOCs with Standardized Processes

-By using a Security Orchestration, Automation, and Response platform, organizations can have improved SOCs, and security teams can better prioritize and optimize alert remediation.
-Security automation and orchestration reduces the burden of performing mundane and repetitive tasks on SOC analysts and includes those tasks in an overall process.
+By using a security orchestration, automation, and response platform, organizations can have improved SOCs, and security teams can better prioritize and optimize alert remediation.
+Security automation and orchestration reduces the burden of performing mundane and repetitive tasks done by SOC analysts on a routine basis.
 A state-of-the-art SOAR platform consolidates these tasks in playbooks that draft the end-to-end incident response procedure.

 Proactive Resolution of Security Alerts

 When alarms and relevant data are examined at machine speed, security teams have the bandwidth to proactively collect evidence and suitable security event context, allowing improved investigation, quicker decision-making, and better breach prevention.

 By using a robust SOAR solution, security teams can generate standardized incident reports, saving them valuable time in gathering and sifting through manual metrics and reports.
 Additionally, they can maintain real-time reports and gain clear visibility into their organizations’ state of security with precise progress bars and other critical metrics.

 Organizations can have significant cost savings on reporting, alert handling, analyst training, and playbook creation by integrating a SOAR platform into their business model.